 - 1. Gonad shields shall be used on patients of reproductive age or younger who have not been permanently sterilized, when the presence of the shield will not obscure clinically significant information.
 The patient should be shielded if their gonads lie within the primary beam, or with close proximity (about 5 cm) despite close beam limitation. - 2.
 Collimation is to be used to restrict the primary beam to the area of clinical interest.
 At no time should the beam be larger than the image receptor. - 3.
 Lead aprons are to be worn by all personnel conducting or assisting in fluoroscopic examination.
 Lead gloves are to be worn if the hands must be within 6 inches of the primary beam. - 4.
-Doors to the radiographic and fluoroscopic rooms are to be closed during all radiographic examinations.

-- 5. Fluoroscopy SHALL NOT be used by STUDENTS as a substitute for routine positioning skills. - 6.
-Students may not hold patients, unless as a last resort.
-The holder, whether patient's family or hospital personnel, must wear protective apron and/or gloves. - 7.
+Doors to the radiographic and fluoroscopic rooms are to be closed during all radiographic examinations. - 5.
+Fluoroscopy is NEVER to be used by STUDENTS as a substitute for routine positioning skills. - 6.
+Students are NEVER permitted to hold image receptors during radiographic examinations.
+Whenever absolutely necessary, the holder, whether patient's family or hospital personnel, must wear protective apron and/or gloves. - 7.
+Students are NEVER permitted to hold patients during radiographic examinations.
+Whenever absolutely necessary, the holder, whether patient's family or hospital personnel, must wear protective apron and/or gloves. - 8.
 Any student who becomes pregnant during their training is not required to notify the Program Director and/or Clinical Coordinator, but in the interest of radiation safety, it is advisable.
 The information will be kept confidential.
-(See Pregnancy Policy)
+(See Pregnancy Policy) - 9.
+Students must complete and abide by the MRI screening form when in the MRI environment.